ultimate271/notes/gibson/neuromancer07.md

 “What’s that mean?”

+### Molly finishes up by saying she intends to buy some drugs from Ali the dealer for Riviera
 “Never mind.
 Let’s go back to Beyoglu and find something like breakfast.
 I gotta busy night again, tonight.
 Gotta collect his stuff from that apartment in Fener, gotta go back to the bazaar and buy him some drugs. . . .”